jkatofsky/mais-hacks-workshops-2025/backend/presentation.md

 #### Create a requirements.txt
   - `nltk`: a library containing lots of tools for working with natural language
-  - `fastapi`: an easy web server framework for Python
+  - `fastapi`: an easy web server framework for Python (similar to Flask, if you've heard of it)

 #### Install the packages
 ```bash